faunalia/permaclim/README.md

 Introduction
 ------------

-  The package add the following algorithms to sexante:
+  The package add the following algorithms to 'processing' (was 'sexante'):

   - Band mean: given a tiff with the weekly values (no limit on bands) returns a layer with the mean of specified bands.